wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 16.13
 -----

-XiVO 16.13 is the *last public release* of the project under the XiVO name.
+XiVO 16.13 is the *last public release* of the project under the name XiVO.

 Consult the `16.13 Roadmap <https://projects.wazo.community/versions/249>`_